 The Configure | Password command is used to change the login password for the PC Access software.
 It is necessary to enter this password when the PC Access software is started.
-This insures that only you and others that you entrust with your password can access your customer account files.
+This insures that only you and others that you entrust with your password can access your account files.

-If you forget your password, it will be necessary to reinstall the PC Access software to use it again.
+If you forget your password, it will be necessary to reinstall the PC Access software before you can use it again.

-5. ACCESSING THE CUSTOMER'S SYSTEM
+5. ACCESSING YOUR SYSTEM

-The following sections of this document detail how to access the customer's Home Automation system.
+The following sections of this document detail how to access your Home Automation system.

-An account file for the customer's system must be created before the system can be accessed.
-The account file must be opened, and the customer's system must be set up to allow PC Access.
+An account file for your system must be created before the system can be accessed.
+The account file must be opened, and your system must be set up to allow PC Access.
 Systems are normally shipped with PC access enabled.